sa2c/python-oop-novice/_episodes/02-writing-classes.md

 > ## Zoom in again
 >
-> Try rewriting the "Zoom in" example above to set the bounds of the plot
+> Try rewriting the "Zoom in" example above to set the bounds of the plot,
-> using arguments to the constructor.
+> as well as the `color` and `linewidth`, using arguments to the constructor.
 >
 >> ## Solution
 >>